 This is an informal guide to help new implementers get up to speed with the ActivityPub specification (published as a W3C Recommendation) and how to build projects with ActivityPub support.

 Note: This is a Wiki Post that anyone can edit.
 Please help improve and extend this document !

 Why choose ActivityPub?

 Why might you choose to implement ActivityPub in your project?
 Possible reasons include:

 - “to move beyond the silos of social media sites run by individual companies” (ActivityPub as it has been understood)

-This guide is intended to supplement and expand on what’s in the relevant specs.
-Those specs remain the primary sources and will cover a lot that isn’t covered here.
+This guide is intended to expand on what’s in the relevant specifications.
+Those specs remain the primary sources and should be referred to during implementation.

-If you’re used to specifications that are written in obscure technospeak, you may be pleasantly surprised when you look at the ActivityPub specification.
+If you’re used to specifications that contain a lot of jargon, you may be pleasantly surprised when you look at the ActivityPub specification.
 The authors put in a lot of effort to try to make the spec readable and easy to understand.
 A good starting place is the overview.